 An individually designed major (IDM) is motivated by your own learning goals, and guided by a roadmap that you will develop in consultation with faculty.
 It should not be confused with independent study, wherein a faculty member takes the lead in developing a reading and writing program.
 Faculty members and the established programs and departments within the College of Liberal Arts and Sciences, will be collaborative resources to pursue a unique course of study, if the established majors are deemed not to provide a pathway to specific goals.
 The IDM fosters a more explicit pursuit of interdisciplinary study, providing a mechanism to design a major that would intentionally integrate different methodologies, topics, disciplinary cultures, and learning styles.

-IRISH STUDIES PROGRAM
+CENTER FOR IRISH STUDIES

-Program Director: Joseph Lennon
+Program Director: Joseph Lennon, Ph.D., Emily C. Riley Director http://www1.villanova.edu/villanova/artsci/irishstudies/undergrad.html

-Website: http://www1.villanova.edu/villanova/artsci/irishstudies.html http://www1.villanova.edu/villanova/artsci/irishstudies/undergrad.html